netket/netket/docs/docs/clusters.md

 # Load the conda environment or equivalent
 conda activate ENV_NAME

-# Tell NetKet to use experimental sharding mode.
+# Tell NetKet to use sharding mode.
 export NETKET_EXPERIMENTAL_SHARDING=1
 # Tell Jax that we want to use GPUs.
-THis is generally not needed but can't hurt
+This is generally not needed but can't hurt
 export JAX_PLATFORM_NAME=gpu

 srun python yourscript.py